National poll: many adults will struggle to afford medications even with Medicare reforms

 The survey, conducted in October 2022, explored the impact of a $2,000 annual limit on out-of-pocket costs and what financial challenges may remain.
 A $2,000 annual cap on Medicare Part D out-of-pocket prescription drug costs was signed into law with several other Medicare Part D reforms through the Inflation Reduction Act in August 2022 and will become effective in 2025.

 Among all adults polled, about 75 percent said that it would be difficult to afford $2,000 in out-of-pocket prescription costs.
-Concerns about the difficulty of affording $2,000 annually for medications were highest among Black and Hispanic adults, adults with incomes under $50,000, and adults with chronic or rare diseases.
+Concerns about the difficulty of affording $2,000 annually for medications were especially high among Black and Hispanic adults, adults with incomes under $50,000, and adults with chronic or rare diseases.